edsu/inkdroid.org/_posts/2017-03-24-teaching-networks.md

-Scott suggested that other folks who teach this stuff in a digital humanities context might be interested as well so we decided to record it, and share it online.
+Scott suggested that other folks who teach this stuff in a digital humanities context might be interested as well so we decided to record it, and share it online (see below).

 The conversation includes some discussion of tools (such as [Gephi], [Cytoscape], [NodeXL], [Google Fusion Tables], [DataBasic], [R]) but also some really neat exercises for learning about networks with yarn, balls, short stories and more.

-A particular fun part of discussion focuses on the approaches to teaching graph measurement and analytics as well as humanistic approaches to graph visualization that emphasize discovery and creativity.
+A particular fun part of discussion focuses on approaches to teaching graph measurement and analytics as well as humanistic approaches to graph visualization that emphasize discovery and generative creativity.

-During the email exchange that led up tot he conversation they shared some of their materials which you may find useful in your own teaching/learning:
+During the email exchange that led up to our chat Miriam, Scott and Thomas shared some of their materials which you may find useful in your own teaching/learning:

 * [Network Analysis](http://miriamposner.com/classes/dh101f16/tutorials-guides/network-analysis/): Miriam's three part video lecture from UCLA's Introduction to Digital Humanities.
 * [Network Analysis: An Introduction](https://docs.google.com/presentation/d/12afAfAD6cftTKHwIWC5AWEDdU2PshFnyIYg29MmfwwA/edit?usp=sharing): Thomas' slides from his class at HILT in 2016.